dukduque/COVID-TriggerOpt/readme.md

 # Overview
-This software support the results in the paper: https://www.medrxiv.org/content/10.1101/2020.04.29.20085134v1.article-metrics
+This software supports the results in the paper: https://www.medrxiv.org/content/10.1101/2020.04.29.20085134v1.article-metrics

-The algorithm simulate a covid-19 epidemic for Austin, Tx, and de determines triggers to enact social distancing orders to avoid exceeding hospital capacity.
+The algorithm simulates a  covid-19 epidemic for Austin, Tx, and determines triggers to enact social distancing orders to avoid exceeding hospital capacity.
 Chosen triggers attempt to minimize the total number of days that a city is in lock-down.